 The EEC originally scheduled WTCEs in the spring of 2020 for the Cumberland Valley, Kentucky River and Big Sandy Area Development Districts (ADDs).
-Events were scheduled in the Northern Kentucky, KIPDA and Purchase ADDs for the fall of 2020.
+Events were scheduled in the Northern

+Kentucky, KIPDA and Purchase ADDs for the fall of 2020.
 However, the COVID pandemic caused EEC to postpone most of the spring events until the fall.
 After developing a specialized COVID safety protocol, all 2020 events were completed on a revised schedule in late summer and fall.
-These events garnered a total of 798,480 PTEs at an overall cost of \$1,394,545.32.
-WTCEs scheduled for 2021 include Pennyrile, Green River, Barren River and Bluegrass ADDs.
-WCTE historic charts for each ADD from the inception of the program to most recent events are included in Appendix D. These historic charts show a general downward trend of total tires collected over time, which is likely a result of this program helping to reduce the stockpiles of waste tires across the Commonwealth.
+These events collected a total of 1,326,152 PTEs at an overall cost of \$2,500,327.721.
+Planned WTCEs for 2022 include Lake Cumberland, Lincoln Trail, Buffalo Trace, and FIVCO ADDs.

+WCTE historic charts for each ADD from the inception of the program to most recent events are included in Appendix D. All charts report a high collection total in the initial collection year.
+As time has progressed, the totals have trended significantly downward.

-The EEC awarded \$444,000 to 111 counties in 2020 Direct Tire Grants.
+The EEC awarded \$404,000 to 100 counties in 2021 Direct Tire Grants.
 The counties spent \$242,363.36 to dispose of or recycle 191,774 PTEs.
 In addition, counties spent \$82,298.87 of their own money toward waste tire remediation.
 Counties returned \$206,583.54 of unspent state grant funds.
 This totals \$526,298.87 of both state and county funding for an average cost of \$1.69 per PTE.